EvgeniyKrastev/Kursova_rabota_Evgeniy_Krastev_1901321003_Distributed_Applications/README.md

 # Kursova_rabota_Evgeniy_Krastev_1901321003_Distributed_Applications

-Car Dealership project site with login, buying car.
+Car Dealership project site.
+The site is for customers to buy a car.

+The site have login for the customer, after that you have navbar for home, about, contact and pages with lists for cars, buyers and order.
+You see list and you can add, dellete or rename.
+The app have:
-It has Application service (it has class for data elements and implementations and managing), Data(for context and entities), MVC(the site with view models and other), WCF Service(shows how things work), Migrations, SOAP Service.
-It has validation.
+Application service (it has class for data elements and implementations and managing), Data(it has context for lists with the, entities), MVC(the site use view models, ViewBag, HTML.Display for showing info, validation for entered information, controllers for elements,), WCF Service(shows how things work getters setters and when they have data), Migrations, SOAP Service.
 The project is to learn how to use distributed  applications.